Inglemoor-Coding-Computing/IBComputerScienceBook/src/README.md

 source for reference for those learning a topic.

-More specifically, this book will follow along with the International Baccalaureate Computer Science course at Inglemoor High School, as we believe there is a dearth of reliable information on this topic that is compiled in a friendly and accessible manner (and also because we don't have AP Computer Science :D).
+More specifically, this book will follow along with the International Baccalaureate Computer Science curriculum at Inglemoor High School, as we believe there is a dearth of reliable information on this topic that is compiled in a friendly and accessible manner (and also because we don't have AP Computer Science :D).
 However, we may provide extra information that we think is helpful, or clarifications in case the material